infiniteflight/infiniteflight-docs/flying-guide/atc-communication/take-off-and-departure.md

 Step 1

-: Once airborne, wait for the Tower Controller to send "Frequency change approved, good day" or to hand you off to another active frequency
+: Once airborne, wait for the Tower Controller to send "Frequency change approved, good day" or hand you off to another active frequency